wingardl/wingardl/README.md

 I'm a software engineer interested in the intersection of CS and social justice.

-😊 Currently looking for new grad positions in the Bay Area
+😊 Currently working as a Software Engineer @ Microsoft

 <img src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif" width="533px" height="400px"/>